kmwallio/KM-RayTracer/README.md

 1. Install Perl and Gtk2-Perl if you haven't done so already.
 2. Download KM-RayTracer.
 3. Un-Zip or Un-Tar the archive.
-4. In command line run
+4. In command line run.

 	> perl raytracer.pl

-5. Or
+5. Or.

 	> chmod +x raytracer.pl

 	> ./raytracer.pl

 ## Other Notes